MetalPhaeton/sayuri/UseAsStaticLibrary.md

 * `bool enable_killer_2()`
-    * A parameter whether it enables Killer Move Heuristic after 2 plys or not.
+    * A parameter whether it enables Killer Move Heuristic after 2 plies or not.
       If "`enable_killer`" is not enabled, it won't be enabled.

 ###### Transposition Table ######